-Taps larger than 2 inches required for connections to existing mains shall be made by DMWW.
+All taps required for connections to existing mains shall be made by DMWW.
 The Contractor shall schedule the taps a minimum of 24 hours in advance and prepare the necessary excavation, including shoring.
 DMWW will provide the tapping sleeve, valve, and valve box.